haldean/ssg/README.md

 to the output directory, and when it sees a file extension for which there is a plugin, it calls that plugin instead of doing a straight copy.
 There's a markdown plugin that comes in the box, and I'm happy to take pull requests to add other plugins as well.
+Look in config.py to see how to add plugins, I've tried to keep it easy.